RV Safety Tips

 Don’t miss your annual RV inspection

 An annual inspection can catch wear and tear before it becomes an issue in the middle of your holiday.
 We always recommend having an annual inspection of your propane system and appliance service done by the pros, as malfunctions in this system can be deadly.
 The same goes for your tires and brakes.
-It’s always reassuring to know your RV is in top shape, so learn more about annual maintenance.
+It’s always reassuring to know your RV is in top shape.

 Test the smoke alarm, carbon monoxide monitor, and propane monitor to ensure they are working, and keep spare batteries on hand if they are not hardwired.
 Keep a fire extinguisher on board in an easy to access spot, as well as a good roadside emergency kit.